2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in the Rocky Mountains Region

 Full Engineering Technologies at Montana State University Report

-Weber State University came in at #6 in this year’s edition of the Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in the Rocky Mountains Region ranking.
-Located in the city of Ogden, WSU is a public college with a very large student population.
+Weber State University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree engineering technologies programs.
+Located in the city of Ogden, WSU is a public school with a very large student population.

 Women make up 7% of the engineering tech majors at the school.